MIKE BEGG

 Key Takeaways:

-• The 3-tier framework (branded, category, competitor) is the foundation every account needs before advanced optimization makes sense.
+• The 3-tier structure (branded, category, competitor) is the foundation every account needs before advanced optimization makes sense.

 • Automated rules handle daily bid management.
 Weekly human review handles search term hygiene.
 Neither replaces the other.